EnviroDIY/SensorModbusMaster/README.md

 ## Hardware interface suggestions for EnviroDIY Mayfly

-For use with the [EnviroDIY Mayfly datalogger](https://github.com/EnviroDIY/EnviroDIY_Mayfly_Logger) and other Arduino framework boards, you will likely need some additional [Hardware for using ModbusRTU with RS-485 on Arduino](https://github.com/EnviroDIY/SensorModbusMaster/tree/master/hardware).
+For use with the [EnviroDIY Mayfly data logger](https://github.com/EnviroDIY/EnviroDIY_Mayfly_Logger) and other Arduino framework boards, you will likely need some additional [Hardware for using ModbusRTU with RS-485 on Arduino](https://github.com/EnviroDIY/SensorModbusMaster/tree/master/hardware).

 We have developed a [Modbus-Mayfly-WingShield](https://github.com/EnviroDIY/SensorModbusMaster/tree/master/hardware/Modbus-Mayfly_WingShield) that combines AltSoftSerial TTL to RS-485 conversion with an optional power boost to 9V or 12V.
 This has worked quite well for us for a variety of deployment configurations and sensors.